Kwenta/token/README.md

 Another new feature introduced here is a linearly decaying vesting fee that allows beneficiaries to vest early – at a cost.
 Immediate vesting is subject to a fee that is 80% of the escrowed amount.
 It falls to 0% as the reward reaches the end of the escrow duration.
 The fee is burned.

-### ExchangerProxy.sol

-A simple contract that forwards trades to the Synthetix Exchanger, but updates each person’s trader score (currently measured as fees paid), and subsequently `rewardScore` in StakingRewards.

 ## Testing

 ```